hypre-space/hypredrive/docs/usrman-src/installation.rst

         $ cmake --build build --target data

    This downloads datasets from Zenodo needed for examples.
-See :ref:`Examples` for details.
+See :ref:`DriverExamples` for details.

 Using Autotools (Alternative)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~